Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Introduction

 \subsection{Main Contributions}

 In this paper, we consider the {general} HetDC system with \emph{arbitrary} but \emph{pre-set} data placement and Reduce function assignment (general HetDC system in short).
-We aim to find coded distributed computing schemes that are applicable to arbitrary HetDC system and characterize the theoretical computation-communication tradeoff.
+We aim to find coded distributed computing schemes that are applicable to arbitrary HetDC systems and characterize the theoretical computation-communication tradeoff.
 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item To the best of our knowledge, our work is the first attempt to study the general HetDC system with arbitrary and pre-set data placement and Reduce function assignment.
+\begin{itemize} \item To the best of our knowledge, our work is the first attempt to study the general HetDC system with arbitrary and pre-set data placement and Reduce function assignment, with no precedent research in either coded caching or code computing scope.
 This is a challenging problem because when the data placement at nodes is asymmetric and different Reduce functions are computed by different numbers of nodes, the IVs to be shuffled can be distributed in an extremely irregular manner, prohibiting designing the data shuffling strategy with the help of input files and Reduce functions allocations.
 This makes all previous schemes in \cite{ThreeWorker,JiNonCa,Ji,Tao} infeasible for the general HetDC system (see detailed discussions in Section \ref{SecComparison}).
-To address this challenge, we first characterize the heterogeneities of the HetDC system from the perspective of computing nodes, input files, and IVs, respectively, and then design data shuffling schemes based on these heterogeneities.
+To address this challenge, we first characterize the heterogeneities of the HetDC system from the perspective of computing nodes, input files, and IVs, respectively.
+We introduced the concept of deficit ratio to study the heterogeneous feature of a distributed system on the IV level, while previous definitions only focus on the file or node levels.